carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 Launch a web browser and navigate to <https://huggingface.co/tasks>.
 Here we can see examples of many of the tasks achievable using NLP.

 What do these different tasks mean?
 Let's take a look at an example.
-Conversational tasks are also known as chatbots.
 A user engages in conversation with a bot.
-Let's click on this task now: <https://huggingface.co/tasks/conversational>
+The bot generates a response based on the user's prompt.
+This is called text generation.
+Let's click on this task now: <https://huggingface.co/tasks/text-generation>

 HuggingFace usefully provides an online demo as well as a description of the task.
 On the right, we can see there is a demo of a particular model that does this task.
 Give conversing with the chatbot a try.